trexxak/trxcore/docs/bizarro.md

 ## ✦ Experimental Usage

-Although non-canonical, bizzaro fragments can be used for creative experiments or diagnostics.
+Although non-canonical, bizarro fragments can be used for creative experiments or diagnostics.
 A few ideas:

 ```trexxak
 |_               # unfinished thought